common-workflow-language/common-workflow-language/specification/tool-description.md

 ## Input schema

-The input schema is stored in the "inputs" field of the root object.
+The input schema is stored in the "inputs" field of the tool document.
 The value of "inputs" is a formal description of the format of the input record.
 The schema language formally defined at
 <https://raw.githubusercontent.com/common-workflow-language/common-workflow-language/draft-1/schemas/metaschema.json>